D: Stanley Kubrick

 Never one to shy away from controversial subjects, Stanley Kubrick's tackling of Vladimir Nabakov's contentious novel about a love affair between a grown man and a child is incredibly diluted from its source material, arguably because it's all the filmmakers could get away with in 1962, though the symbolism and innuendo is still done incredibly well.

 The performances are never short of excellent and the screenplay does push some boundaries.
-It's far from the great director's best work though and the story is certain to leave an unpleasant aftertaste.
+It's far from the great director's best work though and the material is certain to leave an unpleasant aftertaste.

 D: Adrian Lyne